Free ABC Chart: How to Use an Alphabet Poster

 Keywords

-Keywords are included for an important reason.
-Even when students haven’t yet learned to read, the pictures help them to understand the connection between written text and meaning, making an important speech-to-print connection.
+Even when students haven’t yet learned to read words, seeing words and pictures together helps young learners begin to understand the connection between written text and meaning.
+This makes an important speech-to-print connection.

 We’ve intentionally chosen keywords with the letter sound at the beginning of the word (except for letter x), helping kids to hear and practice beginning letter sounds.